 Cost: Free access to the park

-Visit Second Beach for a swim during summer with lifeguards on duty to ensure all swimmers are kept safe.
-Access to the 50m long heated swimming pool at Second Beach costs $7.50 for adults and $4 per child.
+Visit Second Beach for a swim during summer in Vancouver with lifeguards on duty to ensure all swimmers are kept safe.
+Access to the heated swimming pool at Second Beach costs $7.50 for adults and $4 per child.

 Only 30 minutes from Central Vancouver, the Cypress Mountain Lookout offers views over West Vancouver, the Lions Gate Bridge, and Stanley Park.
-It’s on the second switchback of Cypress Bowl Road and offers panoramic views from an easy-to-access viewpoint.
+It’s on the second switchback of Cypress Bowl Road and offers panoramic views from an easy-to-access viewpoint on this easy Vancouver hike.

 From Highway 1 in West Vancouver, take exit 8 for Cypress Bowl Road to visit this on your Vancouver to Whistler road trip.
 The parking area is not very big, but there is a gravel area for overflow parking.
 The lookout is the perfect location for a Vancouver road trip picnic, with tables and a toilet on site.